 If the specified threshold is exceeded, the SE either records this event or reboots.
 If the automatic reload feature is enabled and this threshold is exceeded, then the CDS system automatically reboots the SE.
-For more information about specifying this threshold, see the "Specifying the Disk Error-Handling Threshold" section on page 2-154.
+For more information about specifying this threshold, see the "Specifying the Disk Error-Handling Threshold" section on page 2-156.

-In Cisco Internet Streamer CDS Release 2.5 software, you can remap bad (but unused) sectors on a SCSI drive and SATA drives.
+In Cisco Internet Streamer CDS Release 2.5 software and later releases, you can remap bad (but unused) sectors on a SCSI drive and SATA drives.